sinhakavitha/Capstone/support_assistant/README.md

 ## Architecture

-The RAG pipeline has four stages:
+The RAG pipeline has 4 stages:

 1. **Ingestion** — the 8 policy files in `docs/doc_01.txt` … `doc_08.txt` are read from disk by
    `ingest()` in `ingestion.py`.